Reluctant leaders: Paul Allen

 Paul Russell looks at the reluctant leadership of Microsoft co-founder Paul Allen.

-The bitter billionaire.
 The Loch Ness Monster of the digital age.
 The other man in the Microsoft story.
 Paul Allen, co-founder of Microsoft and the man that persuaded Bill Gates to pack in Harvard for entrepreneurship, presents a bit of a conundrum.